mark-thompson01/raspberry-pi-5-dns-server-lab/README.md

 ---

 ## 🎯 Objectives
-- Convert a Raspberry Pi 5 into a DNS server using either **BIND9** or **Pi-hole**.
+- Convert a Raspberry Pi 5 into a DNS server using either **DNSMasq** and **BIND9**.
-- Run DNS services **alongside existing automation scripts and cron jobs**.
+- Step-by-step walkthroughs on setting up both DNS software packages on Raspberry Pi OS.
 - Demonstrate proper **static IP configuration** and **DNS forwarding**.
-- Apply **security best practices** (firewall, SSH hardening, limited query access).
+- Working with tools such as apt package manager, systemctl, nano, nmcli, and more
-- Verify name resolution from multiple client systems.
+- Verification of domain name resolution
-- Document the full process for professional demonstration.

 ---